 Quality Street will build mutually beneficial, cross-generational connections in Leyton, increasing happiness and wellbeing, across three generations living in the area.
 Each year, a new annual street festival will be co-designed with the school and other partners, to celebrate and showcase all ages in the community.

 If you are local to Waltham Forest, particularly Leyton, and would like to get involved in this project, read on!

 Inside Out Festival

-Inside Out Festival will take place this November in Leyton and Leytonstone.
-It is a new intergenerational arts event connecting young adult locals with care home neighbours through creative making, conversation and community spirit!
+Inside Out Festival took place in November 2019 in Leyton and Leytonstone.
+A new intergenerational arts event that connected young adult locals with care home neighbours through creative making, conversation and community spirit!

 Magic Me's Projects with the Community

 As well as working with schools and with care homes, Magic Me also partners housing associations, older people’s community groups, day centres and youth organisations.

 Meet the Street - part of Quality Street Year 1

 Meet the Street was a glorious coming together of all the projects over year 1.

 Wonderful Wednesdays - part of Quality Street Year 1